ms0/pymath/README.md

 Python code for mathematical classes

-Classes to implement finite fields (ffield.py), rationals (rational.py), quaternions (quaternion.py), and matrices (matrix.py) over any ring.
+Classes to implement finite fields (ffield.py), rationals (rational.py), quaternions (quaternion.py), matrices (matrix.py) over any ring, and single-variable polynomials (poly.py) with coefficients in any field.

 A test program for ffield.py (test_ffield.py) is included; it uses matrix.py